 Inattention and Forgetfulness

-Inattention and forgetfulness are common ADHD symptoms that can cause hurt feelings and create the perception of being unimportant to partners.
+Inattention and forgetfulness are common ADHD symptoms that can cause hurt feelings, strain relationships, and create the perception of being unimportant to partners.
 The non-ADHD partner may feel ignored or unappreciated when the ADHD partner forgets essential dates or fails to follow through on promises.
 This can lead to mistrust and the belief that the ADHD partner is not genuinely committed to the relationship.

 Addressing the issue of undiagnosed ADHD necessitates that both partners acknowledge inattention and forgetfulness as symptoms of attention deficit disorder (ADHD) rather than as a reflection of the ADHD partner’s sentiments towards the relationship.
 Open and honest communication can help both partners understand each other’s perspectives and work together to develop strategies for managing these symptoms.
 Consulting the Attention Deficit Disorder Association might provide valuable resources and support.
 This might involve setting reminders for important dates or using a shared calendar to keep track of commitments.